About Christina Sadler

 Christina Sadler holds a first-class degree in Fine Art from the University of Wales.
 Before dedicating herself full-time to her art practice, she built a rich career in the arts, working as a program manager, education officer, and in various roles within arts and health.

 Currently, Christina is represented by Wychwood Art Gallery in Oxford.
 Her art has been exhibited on the London Underground and showcased in a pop-up shop at John Lewis, and her work is also available on Saatchi Art.
 Additionally, she is part of Sixteen Gallery in Cheltenham.
-Christina created the hero lion for the Lions at Large trail, set to launch in summer 2025, which will raise funds for the Big Space Cancer Appeal.
+Christina created the hero lion for the Lions at Large trail, which raised funds for the Big Space Cancer Appeal.

 Her commitment to meaningful impact is evident in her projects aimed at improving NHS spaces, where her paintings have been transformed into wall vinyls for mental health areas in hospitals.
 Additionally, Christina teaches abstract painting workshops throughout the county, sharing her passion for creativity with others.